-Assam police rescue missing two minor girls from Guwahati Hotel
+Assam police rescue two missing minor girls from Guwahati Hotel

-Guwahati: Assam Police on Monday rescued missing two minor girls from a hotel near the Bora Service area in Guwahati, an official stated.
+Guwahati: Assam Police on Monday rescued two missing minor girls from a hotel near the Bora Service area in Guwahati, an official stated.

 Following the missing complaints lodged by the families at Paltan Bazar police station, police launched a search operation and traced the location of the missing girls, the official asserted.